bmceldowney/phaser-plugin-twine/README.md

-This is a converter for interactive fiction written in twine to the Plot Twister json format.
+This is a converter for twee source code to the Plot Twister json format.
 Currently converts twine stories written with twine 1.42 and then exported to twee source code.

 To run: